 Over the last decades growing attention has been directed at the optimisation of drinking water distribution systems.
 But the complexity of these systems means that optimal solutions are hard to achieve using traditional (frequently handwork) methods.
 Numerical optimisation techniques offer help but have not found their way into water practice because of the lack of suitable tools.
 That is why KWR developed Gondwana: an optimisation software platform that specifically targets drinking water distribution systems.
-The platform combines flexibility with regard to optimisation problems with a user-friendly graphic interface.
+The platform combines a very flexible and multifaceted approach to the definition of optimisation issues with a user-friendly graphic interface.
 Gondwana thus unlocks powerful and frequently complex optimisation techniques for use by KWR’s hydraulic experts, and consequently also for the entire drinking water sector.

 Perspective on optimally designed distribution networks

 The drinking water distribution network that we have in the ground today is the result of an evolution over time of the materials used, and of the design philosophy and objectives.
 The design often incorporates experience-based knowledge and extra safety margins.
-Now that many drinking water companies are facing a mounting replacement challenge, it makes sense to think about the kind of replacement network structure that needs to be installed, and about conducting the design process in a more holistic manner, taking into account the various aspects, such as supply assurance, water quality, energy and, of course, costs.
+Now that many water utilities are facing a mounting replacement challenge, and moreover are considering making their networks ‘smart’, it makes sense to think about the kind of replacement network structures that need to be installed, and how they should be equipped with sensors and appendages.
+It is valuable, in this context, to conduct the design process in a more holistic manner, taking into account the various aspects, such as supply assurance, water quality, energy and, of course, costs.
 Although experts currently apply good strategies to these ends, numerical optimisation methods applied by experts could result in better designs than the classical approaches.

 KWR has developed the Gondwana optimisation platform to bridge the gap between academic research and practical implementability.

-Gondwana’s goal is to successfully meet the needs of water companies with regard to flexibility and connection with different application possibilities.
+Gondwana’s goal is to successfully meet the needs of water utilities with regard to flexibility and connection with different application possibilities.
 Examples of Gondwana’s application possibilities include:

-- designing target structures and transitions from current configurations to target structures, with low costs and good performance as objectives.
+- designing network blueprints and transitions from current configurations to network blueprints, with low costs and good performance as objectives.
 Performance can be determined, among others, by the level of reliability of supply, desired pressure, water quality, energy consumption and number of failures;

-- determining optimal DMAs (District Metered Areas), with the aim of maximising the detectability of water losses and other anomalies using as few flow meters as possible;
+- determining optimal DMAs (District Metered Areas), with the aim of maximising the detectability of leakages and other anomalies using as few flow meters as possible;

 - determining optimal valve configurations, with the aim of achieving low customer minutes lost (CML) and good section flushability;